dart-archive/pub-dartlang/app/doc/dependencies.markdown

 [*source*](glossary.html#source) which tells pub how the package can be located, and any additional *description* that the source needs to find the package.

-There are a few different ways to specify dependencies based on how much of that data you need to provide.
+There are two different ways to specify dependencies based on what data you want to provide.
 The shortest way is to just specify a name:

 {% highlight yaml %}
 dependencies:
   transmogrify:
 {% endhighlight %}

-This creates a dependency on `transmogrify`.
-It allows any version, and looks it up using the default source, which is this site itself.
+This creates a dependency on `transmogrify`that  allows any version, and looks it up using the default source, which is this site itself.
 To limit the dependency to a range of versions, you can provide a *version constraint*: